Actor Kevin Spacey Faces Felony Charges For Alleged Sexual Assault

 Unruh said that her son did not report the assault at the time because he feared public attention from making an accusation against a celebrity.
 But the family decided to take the accusation public as the #MeToo movement gained traction.

-"The climate in this country has changed now," Unruh said at the press conference.
+"The climate in this country has changed now," Unruh said at the news conference.
 "Thanks to the brave women and all sexual abuse victims who have come forward with their accusations about Harvey Weinstein and other sexual abusers."

 The Nantucket Police Department began its criminal investigation in November 2017, said Massachusetts attorney Mitchell Garabedian at the conference.
 The department has since transferred the case to the district attorney's office.

-Note: A previous version of this story incorrectly said that Kevin Spacey's character faced possible impeachment in the fourth season of House of Cards.
-It was in the fifth season.